How to Use Your DNA Results to Find Your Ancestor’s Graves

 You received half your DNA from your mother and half from your father.
 They each inherited half of their DNA from their mother and half from their father.

-That means 1/4 of your DNA comes from each of your maternal grandparents and 1/4 comes from each of your paternal grandparents.
-And you received 1/8 of your DNA from each of your great-grandparents.
+But that does not necessarily mean that 1/4 of your DNA comes from each of your maternal grandparents and 1/4 comes from each of your paternal grandparents.
+Nor does it mean that you received 1/8 of your DNA from each of your great-grandparents.
+DNA inheritance is random.

 There are segments of your DNA that match segments of your ancestor’s DNA combination exactly.

 You and your siblings each inherit a different portion of your parent’s DNA.
 So while theirs will not be identical to yours, you will still have about half of your DNA in common.